Happily, our parking lot isn't complicated. There is one path to the main entrance. Handicapped parking is available directly in front of the church.

 We hope to see you soon!

-On Sunday, March 8, 2026 — the Third Sunday of Lent, join us for worship at Pender United Methodist Church as Pastor Bruce Johnson shares a message titled “A Prayer to Begin the Day.”
+On Sunday, March 29, 2026 — Palm/Passion Sunday, join us at Pender United Methodist Church for a powerful and reflective service titled “From Palms to Passion.”

 Lend a helping hand to our local heroes by contributing to the Pender Police Rest Stop!
 We are currently in need of bottled water.